Praiano has a little bit of everything - put it all together and you get a whole lot of wonderful!

 The Sentiero degli Dei (Path of the Gods) is spectacular.
-It isn't easy for older folk like me but my teenage son reckoned it wasn't too bad at all.
+It isn't particularly easy for those that aren't the fittest, but if you're a regular hiker it isn't too bad at all.
 The worst bit is the climb up the steps to the path from Praiano.

 By the time I got to the path I was pretty much done for the day... until I realized I hadn't even started the walk and the 6 kilometers of the walk itself still lay ahead.
-Still, it is amazing what a bottle of water and some stirring words from my son can do to get an old fella moving again.
+Still, it is amazing what a bottle of water and a few minutes of shade can do to re-energize one's body.

-The views along the walk are breathtaking and, although it took me nearly five hours in total to get from Praiano to the end of the walk in Nocelle, it is an experience I'll never forget.
+Although I was out of breath, the views along the walk were breathtaking ;) and, although it took me nearly five hours in total to get from Praiano to the end of the walk in Nocelle, it is an experience I'll never forget.

-You can probably do it in a hour or two less but I loved the time I spent chatting with people I met along the way.
-That and the frequent stops to enjoy the scenery (my son reckons more to catch my breath) made it take longer.
+You can probably do it in an hour or two less but I loved the time I spent chatting with people I met along the way.
+That and the frequent stops to enjoy the scenery made it take longer.

 Some people walk the other way - starting in Nocelle - but my advice is don't.
 Why?
 Well because the best scenery will always be behind you doing it that way.
 You'll miss that experience of coming around a bend in the path and getting that WOW! experience.

-For more on this an other walks on the Amalfi Coast there's a great book you should get before you leave called the Sorrento-Amalfi-Capri-Landscapes Series.
+For more on this and other walks on the Amalfi Coast there's a great book you should get before you leave called the Sorrento-Amalfi-Capri-Landscapes Series.